 The Japanese version (director's cut) is rather different from the international re-edited cut.
 It runs ca. 10 minutes longer (the additional scenes focus mostly on Takeshi Kitano's character Takahashi), some additional scenes are intact whereas they were committed in the other version), in other scenes different camera angles were used.
 It also has a different score composed by Mychael Danna (Brad Fiedel was brought on later re-score the picture) and more violence.
 See more »

-Fear Factory appears courtesy of Roadrunner Records See more »
+Rollins Band appears courtesy of The Imago Recording Company See more »

 Several Gibson concepts thrown together